Working to Restore Trust

 It is not self-seeking.
 It does not keep a record of wrongs.
 When love is not patient or enduring; when love is unforgiving and always disappointed or looking for something to go wrong, it generates fear and looks for imperfections in the other person.
 Fear-based love is conditional creating an atmosphere of distrust, dishonesty and instability.

 You can have a limited trust in people as you grow to know them and they see you really care about them but the fact is that people will let us down.
 That is reality.
 Obviously, when someone has broken their vows and been unfaithful, has lied or been dishonest in the relationship, they need to change.
 You can make some requests for change and take the risk of starting over again.
 Get counseling and pastoral guidance.
 Visit the American Association of Christian Counselors for a listing of professionals near you.
-If your spouse or significant other is not sincere about changing and continues to lie or betray you, then, you need to consider ending the relationship.
+If your spouse or significant other is not sincere about changing and continues to lie or betray you, then, you need to consider separating or ending the relationship.

 Take a look at yourself as well

 You will never be perfect and therefore, you will probably disappoint your loved one as well.
 You can promise to never say something hurtful or never tell a lie or never exaggerate or always keep your promises or (you name it) but since you are human you will also make mistakes and disappoint that person.
 The only thing you or your loved one can promise is to grow, to seek God and ask Him for strength to change.
 Then you and your loved one will become more trustworthy in your relationships, though you will never be perfect.

 Every human relationship will suffer hurt.
 Thus, we all need to become better forgivers and confessors.
 That ability to reconcile and spirit of humbleness will prove the depth of your love and commitment.